fanzezi/SidebarMenuApp/README.md

-# SidebarMenuApp
+# My Sidebar Menu App

 ### Welcome to my small sidebar menu application
 Lets get started:

 To run the application type:
 ```
 $ npm start
 ```

-To install the json-server first run the command
+To install the json-server first run the command (this will be done globally)
 ```
 $ npm install -g json-server
 ```